Tuesday, 16 February 2021

 Chinese (un)fried Chicken: crisp, crunchy, juicy, tender & exotic

-Supermarkets are getting into the swing of acknowledging the struggles too many families are going through trying to feed their families in these difficult times.
+Supermarkets are good at acknowledging the struggles too many families are going through trying to feed their families in these difficult times.

-Sainsburys' decision to match Aldi prices was a welcome surprise.
-67goingon50 had a quick look around and prices are indeed lower than usual, on a par, in fact with Morrisons.
+Sainsburys' decision in 2021 to match Aldi prices was a welcome surprise.
+67goingon50 had a quick look around and prices were indeed lower than usual, on a par, in fact with Morrisons.
 67 has tested Sainsbury's economy chicken in the past and found it good value, especially the items on price lock.
-Last week, in another suprise, 67 found a kilo of generously portioned drumsticks - 11 of them, enough for a family - for £2.40 at Waitrose, of all places.
+In another suprise, 67 found a kilo of generously portioned drumsticks - 11 of them, enough for a family - for £2.40 (2021) at Waitrose, of all places.
+They went into the freezer.

-Chinese New Year celebrations go on for a fortnight so 67 used the (defrosted) Waitrose drums for this crispy, crunchy lower-fat (un)fried Oriental chicken.
+67 used defrosted Waitrose drums for this crispy, crunchy lower-fat (un)fried Oriental chicken.
 The meat is very tender and the coating crisp and delicately flavoured with 5-spice powder, star anise, garlic & ginger.

 They're also baked twice (like double fried chicken) for maximum juiciness and texture.